 There’s no perfect way how to teach art, but I like to keep a few goals in mind:

-2. Teach them the principles real artists use (line, shape, unity, balance, color, etc.)
+- Learn the principles real artists use (line, shape, color, unity, balance, etc.)

 - What did he use to create it?